 This VIA Rail Business Class adventure starts in the Business Lounge

-Included with your VIA Rail business class ticket, is access to the Business Lounge.
+Included with your VIA Rail Canada business class ticket, is access to the VIA Rail Business Class Lounge.

-TIP: Another perk that comes with your Business Class ticket is free bag storage at the station should you arrive really early and wish to go explore the area without dragging your luggage around with you.
+PRO TRAVEL TIP: Another perk that comes with your Business Class ticket is free bag storage at the station should you arrive quite early and wish to explore the area without dragging your luggage around with you.

 We arrived early to take advantage of this perk at Toronto Union Station with a comfortable waiting area, TVs, newspapers, juice, speciality coffee and tea — all complimentary.

-Once our train was ready for boarding, an announcement was given, and we headed towards the gate.
+Once our train was ready for boarding, there was a travel information announcement, and we headed towards the gate.
 No need to line up with the other passengers, we walked to the front of the line and boarded the train like rock stars.

 - leather reclining seats